How to use Feeling Responsive

 Page/Post with or without metadata

-If you want to show metadata like categories, tags and date at the end of the page, just enter show_meta: true
+If you want to show metadata like categories, tags and date at the end of the page, just enter show_meta: true.
+It's on by default.
+You can change it via config.yml.
+To turn of metadata just enter – yes, you guessed right – show_meta: false.

 Page Full Width